For customers resident in the UK, there is no change to your everyday banking services.

 The UK voted to leave the European Union in June 2016.
-Following the ratification of the Withdrawal Agreement, the UK left the EU at 11pm on 31 January 2020 and entered the transition period during which negotiations on future UK/EU trading arrangements will take place.
+Following the ratification of the Withdrawal Agreement, the UK left the EU at 11pm on 31 January 2020 and entered into a transition period.

 To help customers understand what Brexit means for the services we deliver, we have put together answers to some frequently asked questions.

 Please note that changes to our website and documentation required to reflect the UK’s departure from the EU and the end of the transition period are currently in progress.

 More information on what Brexit could mean for the provision of banking services can be found at the following links:

 - NI Business Info EU exit readiness checklist